ndean06/Microsoft-30Day-SOC-Challenge/README.md

 - Checks if the user logs in from two different IPs within 60 minutes
 - Flags that as impossible travel

-🔎 3.
-WHO / WHAT / WHEN / WHERE / WHY / HOW
+## 3. WHO / WHAT / WHEN / WHERE / WHY / HOW

-WHO
+### WHO

-Activity associated with AzureAD\JennySmith (jsmith)
+- Activity associated with `AzureAD\JennySmith (jsmith)`

-Logons from:
+- Logons from:

-76.31.117.80 (expected region)
+  - `76.31.117.80` (expected region)

-45.76.129.144 (foreign, suspicious)
+  - `45.76.129.144` (foreign, suspicious)

-WHAT
+### WHAT

-Remote authentication using potentially compromised credentials
+- Remote authentication using potentially compromised credentials

-Execution of Mimikatz variants and post-exploitation frameworks
+- Execution of Mimikatz variants and post-exploitation frameworks

-Use of discovery tools including AdFind and BadCastle
+- Use of discovery tools including `AdFind` and `BadCastle`

-Attempted RDP lateral movement that was blocked
+- Attempted RDP lateral movement that was blocked

-All malicious activity detected and remediated
+- All malicious activity detected and remediated

 📸 Screenshot Recommended:
 ![Suspicious Remote Session](screenshots/xdr-incident/suspicious-session.png)

-WHEN
+### WHEN

-Suspicious login: Nov 22, 05:12 UTC
+- Suspicious login: Nov 22, 05:12 UTC

-Foreign login (impossible travel): 05:48 UTC
+- Foreign login (impossible travel): 05:48 UTC

-First Mimikatz detection: 05:55 UTC
+- First Mimikatz detection: 05:55 UTC

-Hands-on-keyboard activity: ~06:41 UTC
+- Hands-on-keyboard activity: ~06:41 UTC

-Blocked RDP lateral movement: 07:10 UTC
+- Blocked RDP lateral movement: 07:10 UTC

-Second activity wave: Nov 24, 05:12–05:29 UTC
+- Second activity wave: Nov 24, 05:12–05:29 UTC

-No malicious activity after 05:48 UTC, Nov 24
+- No malicious activity after 05:48 UTC, Nov 24

-WHERE
+### WHERE

-All activity occurred on mydfir-ndean-vm
+- All activity occurred on mydfir-ndean-vm

-No evidence of spread to other devices
+- No evidence of spread to other devices

-Remote access originated from external IPs
+- Remote access originated from external IPs

-WHY (Theory-based)
+### WHY (Theory-based)

-Activity may indicate the use of compromised credentials
+- Activity may indicate the use of compromised credentials

-Pattern aligns with reconnaissance, credential-theft attempts, and early-stage intrusion behavior
+- Pattern aligns with reconnaissance, credential-theft attempts, and early-stage intrusion behavior

-HOW (Theory-based)
+### HOW (Theory-based)

-Remote authentication using the AzureAD\JennySmith account
+- Remote authentication using the AzureAD\JennySmith account

-Subsequent execution of PowerShell commands, Mimikatz, and post-exploitation frameworks
+- Subsequent execution of PowerShell commands, Mimikatz, and post-exploitation frameworks

-Discovery and reconnaissance activity followed
+- Discovery and reconnaissance activity followed

-Defender remediated or blocked malicious actions, preventing expansion
+- Defender remediated or blocked malicious actions, preventing expansion

 📸 Insert Screenshot:
 ![RDP Blocked](screenshots/xdr-incident/rdp-blocked.png)